-On the flip side, tiny houses on wheels are often considered recreational vehicles (“RVs”).
+On the flip side, tiny houses on wheels are often considered recreational vehicles ("RVs").
 As a result, if a tiny house on wheels can legally be slept in at all, generally it can only be used for camping on a temporary basis.
-That said, it is unlawful to use a tiny house as a dwelling in many areas regardless of what foundation type is used, so check with local building officials before beginning construction.
+That said, it is unlawful to use a tiny house as a dwelling in many areas, regardless of what foundation type is used.
+Check with local building officials before beginning construction.

 There are also some disadvantages to a permanent foundation.
 For one, if you decide to move, you cannot take the tiny house with you, since it will be attached to the land it is built on.
 Permanent foundations can also be expensive.
 The price will depend on the amount of excavation and masonry work required.

-In addition to construction costs, you may also have to buy the land, which can be expensive.
-A landowner may let you rent the space to build a permanent tiny house, but doing so is risky because the land owner may sell the property at some point, or require you to move off the land.
-In such cases, you may lose your tiny house.
+In addition to construction costs, you might also have to buy the land, which can be expensive.
+A landowner might let you rent space upon which to build a permanent tiny house, but doing so is risky, because the land owner could sell the property at some point, or require you to move off the land.
+In such cases, you could lose your tiny house.

-The primary benefit of building on a trailer is mobility.
+The primary benefit of building your tiny house on a trailer is mobility.
 If you want to move it, a tiny house on wheels can be relocated.
 Keep in mind, though, moving a tiny house is not as easy as hooking up a small utility trailer to make quick trip to the dump.
-There will be utilities to disconnect and exterior and interior features that will need to be secured for safe transport.
-And depending on the size of the tiny house, special travel permits may be required.
+There will be utilities to disconnect, and exterior and interior features that will need to be secured for safe transport.
+And, depending on the size of the tiny house, special travel permits might be required.

-Many zoning ordinances will still require a permit for certain uses.
-For example, a residential dwelling may have to be a certain minimum square footage (900 square feet, for example) to be permitted.
-On the flip side, a personal art studio may not require a permit under the applicable zoning ordinance.
-In that case, building on a trailer with wheels to avoid having to get a building permit may be advantageous.
-This is one reason knowing your intended use before building is important.
+Many zoning ordinances require a permit for certain uses.
+For example, a residential dwelling might have to be a certain minimum square footage (900 square feet, for example) to be permitted.
+On the flip side, a personal art studio might not require a permit under the applicable zoning ordinance.
+In that case, building on a trailer with wheels to avoid having to get a building permit could be advantageous.
+This is one reason that knowing your intended use before building is important.

-While some may consider the legal grey area tiny houses on wheels fall into a good thing, for those not willing to break the law (or engage in an act of civil disobedience, depending on your view), it can be a disadvantage.
-For many, the threat of a code enforcement action may not warrant the risk.
+While some might consider the legal grey area tiny houses on wheels fall into a good thing, for those not willing to break the law (or engage in an act of civil disobedience, depending on your view), it can be a disadvantage.
+For many, the threat of a code enforcement action might not warrant the risk.

 A tiny house on wheels is likely to be considered an RV in many jurisdictions.
-In some locations, you might be able to camp in an RV, but even then the number of nights it can be slept in may be limited.
-Moreover, some jurisdictions may require any RV used for camping or sleeping to be certified by the Recreation Vehicle Industry Association ("RVIA").
+In some locations, you might be able to camp in an RV, but even, then the number of nights it can be slept in might be limited.
+Moreover, some jurisdictions require any RV used for camping or sleeping to be certified by the Recreation Vehicle Industry Association ("RVIA").
 This means the tiny house will have to be built to RVIA standards and then inspected for compliance.
-So while you may circumvent the building code, you may be stepping into an even more complicated set of standards that must be complied with.
+So while you might circumvent the building code, you might be stepping into an even more complicated set of standards that must be complied with.